shay-ff/termtris/README.md

 | P          | Pause             |
 | X          | Quit              |
 | C          | Toggle Colors     |

+**Ghost Piece**: The game shows a boundary-style preview (ghost piece) of where the current piece will land, helping you plan your moves.
+The ghost piece updates automatically when you move or rotate the current piece.

 Arrow keys are supported in addition to A/D.
 Colors require a color-capable terminal (`xterm-256color`, Windows terminal with proper support, etc).